dotnet/dotnet-docker/README.md

 Microsoft Corporation (or based on where you live, one of its affiliates) (referenced as “us,” “we,” or “Microsoft”) licenses this Container OS Image supplement to you (“Supplement”).
 You are licensed to use this Supplement in conjunction with the underlying host operating system software (“Host Software”) solely to assist running the containers feature in the Host Software.
 The Host Software license terms apply to your use of the Supplement.
 You may not use it if you do not have a license for the Host Software.
 You may use this Supplement with each validly licensed copy of the Host Software.

-# Supported Docker versions
+## Supported Docker versions

-This image is officially supported on Docker version 1.12.2.
+Supported Docker versions: [the latest release](https://github.com/docker/docker/releases/latest) (down to 1.12.2 on a best-effort basis)

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.

-# User Feedback
+## User Feedback

-## Issues
+### Issues

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/dotnet/dotnet-docker/issues).

-## Contributing
+### Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

 Before you start to code, please read the [.NET Core contribution guidelines](https://github.com/dotnet/coreclr/blob/master/CONTRIBUTING.md).

-## Documentation
+### Documentation

-You can read documentation for .NET Core, including Docker usage in the [.NET Core docs](https://docs.microsoft.com/en-us/dotnet/articles/core/).
+You can read documentation for .NET Core, including Docker usage in the [.NET Core docs](https://docs.microsoft.com/dotnet/core/).
 The docs are [open source on GitHub](https://github.com/dotnet/core-docs).
 Contributions are welcome!

 [win-containers]: http://aka.ms/windowscontainers